robinedman/tupplur/README.md

   externally_readable and externally_accessible.

   You also define what REST operations a given model should support using the rest_interface method.
-Just like externally_readable and externally_writable it takes one or more symbols as arguments: :create, :read, :update, :delete.
+Just like `externally_readable` and `externally_writable` it takes one or more symbols as arguments: `:create, :read, :update, :delete`.
 The default is to not support any operation.
 You may see this as whitelisting operations.

 ### Examples